-When Alternate Art-Net Mapping is enabled, Art-Net universe 0-0 will be mapped to sACN universe 1.
-If Art-Net Mapping is disabled, Art-Net universe 0-0 will be ignored and Art-Net universe 0-1 will be routed as sACN universe 1.
+By default, Art-Net Universe 0-0 is ignored by the VIA and the packets discarded.
+When Alternate Art-Net Mapping is enabled, VIA switches will map Art-Net Universe 0-0 to sACN Universe 1.
+When Alternate Art-Net Mapping is disabled, Art-Net Universe 0-0 will be ignored by the VIA and Art-Net Universe 0-1 will be routed as sACN Universe 1.

-QoS - Quality of Service
+Quality of Service (QoS)